TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.reservedinstancesreservedinstances/kustoreco-public.md

   "version": 6.0,
   "learnMoreLink": "https://aka.ms/rirecommendations",
-  "description": "(Preview) Consider Azure Data explorer reserved capacity to save over your pay-as-you-go costs", "longDescription": "We analyze you Azure Data explorer usage pattern over last 30 days and recommend reserved capacity purchase that maximizes your savings.
-With reserved capacity you can pre-purchase Synapse Analytics hourly usage and save over your Pay-as-you-go costs.
+  "description": "(Preview) Consider Azure Data explorer reserved capacity to save over your pay-as-you-go costs", "longDescription": "We analyzed you Azure Data Explorer usage pattern over last 30 days and recommend reserved capacity purchase that maximizes your savings.
+With reserved capacity you can pre-purchase Data Explorer hourly usage and get savings over your on-demand costs.
 Reserved capacity is a billing benefit and will automatically apply to new or existing deployments.
-Saving estimates are calculated for individual subscriptions using 3-year reservation pricing and by extrapolating the usage pattern observed over last 30 days.
+Saving estimates are calculated for individual subscriptions using 3-year reservation pricing and last 30 day's usage pattern.
 Shared scope recommendations are available in reservation purchase experience and can increase savings further.", "potentialBenefits": "savings",
   "actions": [
     {